2008 Game Predictions part 1

 When asked how the system’s strategy is working out, Gates replied, “It’s working perfectly.”
 So they DID mean to launch with nothing worth buying, have fewer than a 10 million lead on their year delayed competition, and fail in Japan a second time.
 That’s a relief.
 Other comedic tidbits — Gates says Sony is their biggest competition, despite last week saying Nintendo was their biggest competition, and then goes on to brag about owning Rare, which was largely a waste of millions of dollars.

 Gates is a bright guy, sure, but he is also a bullshit artist.
 Other gaming sites have said that he is a man who doesn’t mince words; he says what he means and means what he says.
-These sites are wrong and possibly deluded. → Read the rest
+These sites are wrong and possibly deluded.
+No one as successful as Gates means more than 25% of what they say.
+If the man weren’t a cutthroat business man and bullshit extraordinaire (which is redundant), he would not be richer than Jesus. → I’d rather die than not read this article!

 What is a hardcore gamer?